Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Discussion

-The fact that the external pressure is needed to reproduce the observational trend can be qualitatively understood as follows.
-In the case of constant SFR (see, figure \ref{fmolmetallicity}), $f_{\mathrm{mol}}$ increases gradually along the increase of the surface density of total gas.
+The fact that the external pressure is needed to reproduce the observed trend of NGC 5395 can be qualitatively understood as follows.
+In the case of constant SFR (see, figure \ref{fmolmetallicity}), $f_{\mathrm{mol}}$ increases gradually along with the increase in the surface density of total gas.
 In reality, SFR is not constant throughout a galaxy.
-When SFR in NGC~5395 becomes high along with the increase of the surface density of total gas as is often the case with normal spiral galaxies (e.g., \cite{Kennicutt87}), $f_{\mathrm{mol}}$ at high surface density of total gas should get lower than that in the case of constant SFR.
-Additionally, the increase of external pressure affects to increase $f_{\mathrm{mol}}$ selectively where the surface density of total gas is low (figure \ref{fmolexpressure}).
-Due to the combination of these effects, NGC~5395 has an odd trend of the decrease of $f_{\mathrm{mol}}$ with the increase of the surface density.
-This result also suggests that the trend of decreasing with the surface density of total gas in NGC~5395 is not due to the uncertainty of the inclination of molecular gas and atomic gas discs, and there is an influence of the external pressure.
-The $\chi^{2}$ map (figure \ref{ngc5395fmolfit} bottom) suggests possible parameters locate very narrow range. metallicity equals to or higher than the solar metallicity and weak external pressure are necessary to explain the odd tendency of NGC~5395.
+When SFR in NGC 5395 becomes high along with the increase in the surface density of total gas, as is often the case with normal spiral galaxies (e.g., \cite{Kennicutt87}), $f_{\mathrm{mol}}$ at a high surface density of total gas should get lower than that in the case of constant SFR.
+Additionally, the increase in external pressure on $f_{\mathrm{mol}}$ selectively influences where the surface density of total gas is low (figure \ref{fmolexpressure}).
+Due to the combination of these effects, NGC 5395 has an odd trend of the decrease in $f_{\mathrm{mol}}$ with the increase in the surface density.
+This result also suggests that the trend of decreasing with the surface density of total gas in NGC 5395 is not due to the uncertainty of the inclination of molecular gas and atomic gas discs, and there is an influence of the external pressure.
+The $\chi^{2}$ map (figure \ref{ngc5395fmolfit} bottom) suggests possible parameters are located in a very narrow range.
+Metallicity equal to or slightly higher than the solar metallicity with external pressure (4.0 $> \varepsilon >$ 2.0) is necessary to explain the odd tendency of NGC 5395.

-Plausible parameter space of NGC~4567 and NGC~4568 shows external pressure is higher than 5.0, corresponding to 40.0 $\MO$ pc$^{-2}$ (5.0$\times\Sigma_{\odot}$)(figure \ref{ngc4567fmolfit} and \ref{ngc4568fmolfit}).
-Although NGC~4567 and NGC~4568 pair has most undisturbed morphology in our sample, the fitting results demand strong external pressure.
-Close encounter may cause strong external pressure even in early stage of interaction.
+Plausible parameter space of both NGC 4567 and NGC 4568 shows external pressure higher than 2.0, corresponding to 16.0 $\MO$ pc$^{-2}$ (figure \ref{ngc4567fmolfit} and \ref{ngc4568fmolfit}).
+Although the NGC 4567 and NGC 4568 pair has the most undisturbed morphology in our sample, the fitting results demand external pressure.
+These results suggest that a close encounter may cause external pressure even in early stages of interaction.

-On contrary to NGC~5395, NGC~4567 and NGC~4568, rest 2 pair (VV~254 and the Antennae Galaxies) and NGC~5394 can not restrict the parameter space.
+NGC 5394, the VV 254 system, and the Antennae Galaxies cannot restrict the parameter space.
 Therefore, it is not clear whether these galaxies are affected by external pressure.
-There are several reasons to explain the model fitting in failure.
+There are several reasons to explain the model fitting failure.